Blue Mountains Day Trip By Car: Sydney Driving Itinerary & Guide

 This page contains affiliate links.
 Please see our full disclosure for more details.

-General advice for driving to the Blue Mountains
+Driving to the Blue Mountains from Sydney:

 Do you have to pay road tolls on your Blue Mountains Drive?